 I’m humbled and honoured to have the opportunity to contribute to this amazing site and join a team of dedicated medical educators.
 A special thanks to Andy Tagg for the chance and to Shaun Greene and Jeff Robinson from the Victorian Poisons Information Centre for their support in producing these blog posts.

 Clinical Toxicology is the study of poisoning.
 This includes accidental, intentional and sometimes (thankfully rarely) malicious poisoning.
-Toxicologists utilize the risk assessment to decide a) is this bad? b) how bad is it? c) what treatments do we need to administer and in what order and d) where is the best place for the patient to be treated?
+Toxicologists utilize the risk assessment to decide: a) Is this bad? b) How bad is it? c) What treatments do we need to administer, and in what order? d) Where is the best place for the patient to be treated?

 Jack and Jill took which pill?

-In paediatrics, toxicology faces similar challenges to other aspects of medicine in that the patients may not be able to fully participate in a history or clinical examination (or may not want to!) and there is the added factor of their care-givers.
-Obtaining a collateral history and assuming the worse case scenario are important parts of ensuring a safe assessment is made.
+In paediatrics, toxicology faces similar challenges to other aspects of medicine in that the patients may not be able to fully participate in a history or clinical examination (or may not want to!), and there is the added factor of their caregivers.
+Obtaining a collateral history and assuming the worst case scenario are important parts of ensuring a safe assessment is made.